 Sponsored by Kyushu Tourism Board.

-Hiking on Kawara Olle trail
+Go Hiking on Kawara Olle Trail

 As you start hiking, you will soon spot the very clear marking system.
-The path is indicated with either arrows, ribbons or forged iron little horses.
+The path is indicated with either arrows, ribbons or little forged iron horses.

-With orders made on a terminal and a really fast service, you come here to eat a comforting meal among locals, who are quickly slurping down their bowl of ramen before getting back to work.
+With orders made on a terminal and really fast service, you can come here to eat a comforting meal among locals, who are quickly slurping down their bowl of ramen before getting back to work.
 As you enter the dining room, the broth smell is striking, but not unpleasant, and the slurping noises made by the guests will titillate your ears.
-A simple bowl of tonkotsu ramen, served with a few slices of pork, a soft boiled egg, bamboo sprouts and sea weed, will be more than enough to fill your stomach.
+A simple bowl of tonkotsu ramen, served with a few slices of pork, a soft boiled egg, bamboo sprouts and seaweed, will be more than enough to fill your stomach.
 The broth, almost white, has a much more pronounced and richer taste than a traditional ramen.

 For around 800 yens only, this makes for a very filling and delicious meal!
 If you manage to do it, try to eat your noodles loudly, as it is a way to show the chef that you enjoy your meal!